er-umang-sharma/Core-Java-Notes/day10/day10.md

 Collections utility class has an already implemented method- `sort()`.
 It takes a list as an argument and sorts the list in the ascending order.
 To sort any already provided class in Java like `java.lang.Integer`, the implementation is already written, but for any custom class, it'll give you a compile error.

 There are two types of ordering/sorting in Java for custom classes:

-- Natural Ordering -> Sorting based on the primary key of the object(object identity)
+* Natural Ordering -> Sorting based on the primary key of the object(object identity)
-- Custom Ordering -> Sorting based on any other attribute of the object.
+* Custom Ordering -> Sorting based on any other attribute of the object.

-## Natural Ordering for Custom classes:
+## Natural Ordering for Custom classes

 Natural ordering means sorting based on the Object Identity of the classes.
 Therefore the implementation of this mechanism will be a part of the core class code.
 To implement natural ordering for custom created classes, the sort method we'll use is:
 ![image](./additional_resources/sort_method_for_natural_ordering.png)
 In this method, the parameter of the function as a List with generic type T. And the the function signature shows that the type T has to implement `java.lang.Comparable` interface.
 Thus, to sort based on natural ordering, we have to implement Comparable interface in our custom class and that interface has only one method- `int compareTo(T o)`, which we'll have to override accoring to our class' primary key defination.
 More details about compareTo method are:
 ![image](./additional_resources/compareTo_description.png)
 Steps to implement sorting according to natural ordering:

 1. Implement Comparable interface in the user defined class.
 2. Override `compareTo()` method according to the primary key criteria.
 3. Define the method `compareTo()` according to the data type of the primary key, and return integers according to the below chart: